CHE-11/AHK-Scripts/README.md

 - MegaClip lets you create a temporary array of your clipboard so you can copy a lot of items from one location and then repaste them to another location without having to hop back and forth.

 ## URL_to_PDF
 Requires [Percollate](https://github.com/danburzo/percollate).

 After you have downloaded Percollate, all you have to do for this to work is change your download location and your path to a PDF Stylesheet (percollate has a [PDF template](https://github.com/danburzo/percollate/blob/main/templates/default.css) you should use or use mine that is included).
 From there, you simply copy the link to your clipboard, press your hotkey (default is Alt + P), and the URL is converted to a PDF.
 Inside the AHK file you can set if you want to have cover or table of content enabled.

+## EPUB_to_PDF
+Requires Calibre for its CLI tool.
+[Calibre](https://calibre-ebook.com/) For all of those times you need to convert an EPUB to a PDF.
+Simply copy the path to the EPUB file you want to convert then click Ctrl + Alt + P which will convert the file and place it in the same directory.

 ## MegaClip
 Using MegaClip is simple.
 By default, there are three main hotkeys: CapsLock + C which clears the MegaClip memory, Ctrl + Alt + C which store an item to the MegaClip memory, and Ctrl + Alt + V which pastes from the MegaClip keyboard.
 When you add an item to the clipboard, it gets placed at the end and a popover shows the text copied and the number it is placed in the MegaClip.